Ethanhackett/blocked/Squib/RULES.md

 # Scoring

-Points are only totaled at the end of the game.
+Points are totaled at the end of the game.
 Points are gained when any two matching color tokens are directly adjacent to a token of the same color.
 Diagonal tokens do not count as points.

 `Idea` I'm thinking we might want to add bonuses for runs of tiles.
 ATM i'm thinking:
 - +1 for 4 tiles